 Interested in running your own business on your placement year instead?
 You can start up and run your own company for a year as an alternative to a work-based placement.
 You'll work alone or with fellow students to build and launch a successful venture.

 You'll get support and mentoring before and throughout your placements.

 You’ll have access to Creative Careers, a team within the faculty that helps students find placement opportunities within the creative industries.

 They’ll provide you with a database of placement vacancies, support with your job search – including helping with applications and interviews – and support throughout your placement, if you need it.

 Work experience and career planning

-To give you the best chance of securing a great job when you graduate, our Careers and Employability service can help you find relevant work and performing experience during your drama degree.
+Our Careers and Employability service can also help you find relevant work and performing experience during your drama degree.

 What you'll study